 Bank of America offers two certificate of deposit (CD) account types, its Featured CD and Standard Term CDs.
-The Featured CD is a 12-month term while the Standard Term CDs range from one month to 120 months.
+The Featured CDs range from seven-month to 37-month terms while the Standard Term CDs range from one month to 120 months.
 You will have to meet a minimum deposit requirement for both accounts, with the Featured CD having a much higher requirement.
 Luckily, you won’t have to worry about a monthly or annual service fee with these Bank of America CDs.